 Tableau Bridge is available only with the 64-bit version of Tableau Desktop on Windows.

 The computer on which you run Tableau Bridge must be on the same Windows domain and have access to the underlying database specified in the published data source.

 Both the Tableau Bridge computer and the Windows user must have access to the underlying data specified in the published data source.

-When using Bridge Client in Service mode and connecting to flat file data sources hosted on a network shared drive, it is required that the Windows service account be a domain account and not a local admin account) that has access to the network shared drive.
+When using Tableau Bridge client in Service mode and connecting to flat file data sources hosted on a network shared drive, it is required that the Windows service account be a domain account and not a local admin account) that has access to the network shared drive.

 Additional requirements specific to maintaining live connections

-The user signed in to Tableau Online through Tableau Bridge must have the Site Administrator site role.
+The user signed in to Tableau Online through Tableau Bridge must have a Site Administrator site role.

-Each Tableau Online site can have one Tableau Bridge client that maintains live connections.
-(Other clients can still refresh extracts.)
+Each Tableau Online site can have multiple clients that maintain live connections.
+Those clients can also be used to refresh extracts.

 Additional requirements specific to refreshing extracts

 To refresh extracts, you can run Tableau Bridge as a service or as an application.
 In addition to the core requirements:

-The user signed in to Tableau Online through Tableau Bridge must have a Creator, Explorer (Can Publish), or either type of Site Administrator site role on the Tableau Online site, and the user must be the owner of the published data source or a site administrator.
+The user signed in to Tableau Online through Tableau Bridge must have a Creator, Explorer (Can Publish), or either type of Site Administrator site role on the Tableau Online site.

 If you set Tableau Bridge to run as an application, it completes refreshes only when the computer is powered on, and the Windows user is logged in and running Tableau Bridge.

 If the computer is turned off, if you log off of Windows, or if you exit Tableau Bridge, updates for the data sources you set up in Tableau Bridge will not be able to reach Tableau Online, and the published data sources do not get refreshed until you sign in again.
 During this time, you will receive refresh failure notification emails from Tableau Online.
 For more information, see Stop Keeping Data Fresh through Tableau Bridge.